 Some video games are so immersive that when playing them you feel as if you're in a book or movie, rather than just reading it or watching it.
 Two examples of immersive video games are Mass Effect and The Last of Us.

-Watch this video showing the beginning scene of the video game called Mass Effect.
-It's a far cry from Pac-man!
-Its editing, cinematography, musical score, and overall feel is every bit as good as the typical modern action movie.
+Watch this video showing the beginning scene of Mass Effect.
+It's a far cry from Pac-Man.
+Its editing, cinematography, musical score, and overall feel are every bit as good as the typical modern movie.
 Yet, for this story, you fill the central role.
-You determine by your wit and skill who live or dies.
+You determine by your judgment and skill who lives or dies.

-Purchased video games provide no annoying, disruptive, and insulting commercials that pop up just when the story gets interesting.
+Purchased video games provide no annoying, disruptive, or insulting commercials that pop up just when the story gets interesting.
 I abhor commercials.
-I realize they serve a purpose, but I would rather rent a Blu-ray movie or pay for an on-line streaming service such as Netflix or Amazon Prime than endure commercials.
+I realize they serve a purpose, but I would rather rent a Blu-ray movie or pay for an online streaming service such as Netflix or Amazon Prime than endure commercials.

 I have not watched a minute of commercial TV in twenty years, mostly because of its intolerable commercials.

 Honorable attractions of video gaming